 The sweetness of the roasted corn, tomatoes, and sweet onion are fantastic.
 Add the boldness of the creamy cilantro dressing and this is no bland, boring salad!

 Roasted Corn, Tomato, Sweet Onion and Salmon Salad with Creamy Herb Dressing

-- 2 heads of corn, kernels cut off
+- 2 ears of corn kernels cut off

-- 1 large or 2 small-medium sweet onions, sliced into half rings
+- 1 large sweet onions OR 2 small-medium onions, sliced into half rings

-- 1 small bunch of cilantro leaves (about 1/2 cup packed leaves)
+- 1 small bunch cilantro leaves about 1/2 cup packed leaves

 - 1/4 cup heavy cream